 Upgrade Options for upgrading the controller and peripheral firmware, and languages on the panel.
 See File Upgrade Operations below.
 File Manager Options for managing the system configuration file and uploading and downloading users data to and from the panel.
-See File Manager Operations on page 342.
+See File Manager Operations on page 346.
 Audio Upload an audio file to the SPC.
 Click Browse and click Upload to add the audio file to the SPC.
 After upload, click the Test button to validate the audio file.
-Restores the SPC system to factory defaults.
-Default NOTICE!
-The ID address to restate and for a constituent of the cost testings.
+Default Restores the SPC system to factory defaults.
 NOTICE!
 The IP address is maintained for connecting to the web interface after a factory default from the web page.
-Reset
+Reset Restarts the panel.
+Policy Text This tab summarises the configuration for your SPC product settings based on selected Region , Grade and Type .

-17.11.1 File Upgrade Operations
+17.12.1 File Upgrade Operations